 Fact Two.
 The quintessential hallmark of Hindi oud oils has been the “barn” element of the scent profile.

 Taking these two factors into account, I want to introduce Funk Meister from Bangladesh.
 This is the most unapologetic Hindi oil I have ever encountered.
-It is literally a barn tour-de-force surrounded by an almost floral and chocolate opening that characterises good quality organic oils from this region.
-If you demand your Hindis with maximum barn and the projection, sillage and longevity dialled up to their limits, then this is your oil.
+The beautiful floral and cardamom chocolate opening that characterises good quality organic oils from this region.
+If you demand your Hindis with maximum projection, sillage and longevity dialled up to their limits, then this is your oil.
 This is one oud oil that will put a smile on the face of oud purists and turn heads of passers-by.